OWASP/www-chapter-indian-institute-of-technology-patna/index.md

 ## Call for Speakers

 Call For Speakers is open.
-If you would like to present a talk on Application Security at future OWASP IIT Patna Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders (refer sidebar) via e-mail.
+If you would like to present a talk on Application Security at future OWASP IIT Patna Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders (refer sidebar) via e-mail ( owasp@iitp.ac.in ).

 ## Community